eric-burel/data-fetching-patterns-in-react/README.md

 Today, most applications can send hundreds of requests for a single page.
 For example, my Twitter home page sends around 300 requests, and an Amazon product details page sends around 600 requests.
 Some of them are for static assets (JavaScript, CSS, font files, icons, etc.), but there are still around 100 requests for async data fetching - either for timelines, friends, or product recommendations, as well as analytics events.
 That’s quite a lot.

-The main reason a page may contain so many requests is to improve performance, specifically to make the application feel faster to users.
+The main reason a page may contain so many requests is to improve performance and user experience, specifically to make the application *feel* faster to the end users.
 The era of blank pages taking 5 seconds to load is long gone.
 In modern web applications, users typically see a basic page with style and other elements in less than a second, with additional pieces loading progressively.

 Take the Amazon product detail page as an example.
 The navigation and top bar appear almost immediately, followed by the product images, brief, and descriptions.
-Then, as you scroll, "Sponsored" content, ratings, recommendations, view histories, and more appear.

-Often, a user only wants a quick glance or to compare products (and check availability), making sections like "Customers who bought this item also bought" less critical and suitable for loading via separate requests.
+Then, as you scroll, "Sponsored" content, ratings, recommendations, view histories, and more appear.Often, a user only wants a quick glance or to compare products (and check availability), making sections like "Customers who bought this item also bought" less critical and suitable for loading via separate requests.

-Breaking down the content into smaller pieces and loading them in parallel is an effective strategy.
-However, in many scenarios, there are many other aspects to consider when it comes to apply different techniques in data fetching.
-Data fetching is a hard, not only because the nature of async programming doesn't fit our linear mindset, there are so many factors can cause a network call to fail, but also there are too many not-obvious cases to consider under the hood (data format, security, cache, token expire, peak time on server, etc.).
+Breaking down the content into smaller pieces and loading them in parallel is an effective strategy, but it's far from enough in large applications.
+There are many other aspects to consider when it comes to fetch data correctly and efficiently.
+Data fetching is a chellenging, not only because the nature of async programming doesn't fit our linear mindset, and there are so many factors can cause a network call to fail, but also there are too many not-obvious cases to consider under the hood (data format, security, cache, token expiry, etc.).

-In this article, I would like to discuss a few common problems and patterns you should consider when it comes to getting data from the server side.
+In this article, I would like to discuss some common problems and patterns you should consider when it comes to fetching data in your frontend applications.

 We'll begin with the Asynchronous State Management pattern, which decouples data fetching from the UI, streamlining your application architecture.
 Next, we'll delve into Declarative Data Fetching, enhancing the intuitiveness of your data fetching logic.
 To accelerate the initial data loading process, we'll explore strategies for avoiding Request Waterfalls and implementing Parallel Fetching.
 Our discussion will then cover Code Splitting to defer loading non-critical application parts and Prefetching data based on user interactions to elevate the user experience.